 Read How to Read Literature Like a Professor - for Kids.
 The PDF of this text is attached to this assignment.
-Students should read and annotate for main ideas and examples with which they are familiar.
+Students should read and annotate main ideas and examples with which they are familiar.
+You will need this information to complete Part III.